risingphoenixtc/shibashibase2/pages/about-us-index.md

 permalink: /about-us/
 image: /images/uploads/antique-phone551x297.jpg
 intro_paragraph: >-
   ![](http://www.shibashi.com/fileserve/fileserve/1735/bba900632edb6b66457a6c1fb42cdfde3c0f414a/index.html)

   **Rising Phoenix Tai Chi**

-  Our mission and delight is to offer instruction in Cheng Man Ching Yang style Tai Chi and Qigong.
+  The on going mission and our delight is to offer instruction in Cheng Man Ching Yang style Tai Chi and Qigong.
 Without the use of drugs or special equipment, these ancient Chinese exercise systems can help us maximise our chances of living a healthy, long, harmonious life.

   The gentle exercises help relieve stress and are suitable for people of all ages, abilities, creeds and aspirations.
 Rising Phoenix is dedicated to providing the stimulus to help individuals and groups develop a profound level of focus and self-healing.